-15. Paragraphs [29-31] of the General Panel Guidelines indicate that in exceptional cases a submitting university may request that outputs of extended scale and scope be double-weighted in the assessment.
-[Example 1: Given the publication patterns in [its UoAs / biological sciences], this Panel does not expect to receive any items proposed for double-weighting.]
-[Example 2: In view of the established practice in [subject area(s) •••] of publishing major research outputs in the form of [•••], the Panel recognises that there may be outputs of such scale and scope and will consider the items submitted for double-weighting in line with the General Panel Guidelines.]

-16. [When requesting for double-weighting of an output, universities should submit a statement in not more than 100 words, explaining in what ways the output is of sufficiently extended scale and scope to justify the claim.
-The Panel will decide whether to double-weight the output on the basis of $[\bullet \bullet \bullet]$.
-The Panel will consider [a sole-authored monograph] to be equivalent to requiring research effort for producing two single outputs.]
+- 15. Paragraphs 29-31 of the General Panel Guidelines indicate that in exceptional cases a submitting university may request that outputs of extended scale and scope be double-weighted in the assessment.
+Given the publication patterns in UoAs 1 and 2, this Panel does not expect to receive any items proposed for double-weighting, however. - 16.
+When requesting for double-weighting of an output, universities should submit a statement in not more than 100 words, explaining in what ways the output is of sufficiently extended scale and scope to justify the claim.
+The Panel will decide whether to double-weight the output on the basis of new research that it contains.